Los Angeles, California: Home for Wayward Streetlights

-A 1993 art installation of 25 antique municipal street lamps, created by artist Sheila Klein in cooperation with the Los Angeles Bureau of Street Lighting.
-Though originally scheduled to stay put for a year, "Vermonica" remains in the shopping plaza parking lot.
+A 1993 art installation of 25 antique municipal street lamps, "Vermonica," created by artist Sheila Klein in cooperation with the Los Angeles Bureau of Street Lighting.
+Removed in 2017.

 - Directions: